infiniflow/infinity/docs/references/http_api_reference.md

 }
 ```

-## Delete
+## Delete data

-Deletes data from a specified table.
+Delete data in a specified table.

 #### Request